-The School offers a BBA Program and an MBA Program in International Business.
+The School of Business Administration offers two programs, a Bachelor of Business Administration (BBA) and a Master of Business Administration (M.B.A.) program.
 The curricula in both the undergraduate and graduate programs are rich in conceptual content; however, the primary emphasis of our educational experience is on equipping students with the applied skills and the professional and ethical perspectives necessary for success in the global marketplace.